o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 3. Reduce the amount of code necessary for the integration test
     * Consider refactoring the production interface to make it easier to write (unit) tests
     * Remove similar highly-similar integration tests by combining their steps, and/or eliminating less-critical verifications
+4. Batch tests with large startup time
+    * Share startup cost once in a fixture provided to each test
+    * Combining tests can be considered, though it has complexity tradeoffs
+    * For in-editor Python tests, see [EditorTest](https://www.o3de.org/docs/user-guide/testing/parallel-pattern)
+5. Parallelize small tests which have few external dependencies
+    * Unit test libraries execute in parallel by default

 ### System Tests